-The 2008 SAP initially identified, pollution and contaminants under the heading, "pollution."
-In the Phase II YSLME project, the Regional Working Group on Pollution Reduction (RWG-P) added marine litter as a pollutant.
+The 2009 SAP initially identified pollution and contaminants under the heading, "pollution."
+In the YSLME Phase II project, the Regional Working Group on Pollution Reduction (RWG-P) added microplastics as a pollutant.
 Other concerns are increases in atmospheric deposition of particulate matter (PM10 and PM2.5) associated with industrial emissions, and emerging contaminants associated with wastewater discharges.

 Pollutants entering the YSLME have both land-based and marine origins.
-Land-based pollutants consist primarily of nutrients and pathogens released through agricultural, municipal, and industrial sources, which are either poorly treated or untreated.
+Land-based pollutants consist primarily of nutrients, sewage, heavy metals, organic contaminants and marine litter released from agricultural, municipal, and industrial sources.
 Marine pollutants can include nutrients and pathogens, but are primarily oil, persistent organic pollutants (POPs) and other toxic contaminants released from marine vessels.
 Marine litter, consisting primarily of plastic waste, can have terrestrial and marine origins.
-In the Yellow Sea, a significant source of marine litter is the decomposition of Styrofoam buoys.
+In the Yellow Sea, a significant source of marine litter is the decomposition of EPS buoys.

-An important area of progress in the Phase II YSLME project has been to develop coordinated monitoring programmes.
+An important area of progress in the YSLME Phase II project has been to develop coordinated monitoring programmes.
 Water, sediment, and atmospheric quality monitoring programs have long been extant, but the Phase II project has enabled reliable baseline information to be collected, against which future changes can be evaluated (Actions 4.1 and 7.1).
-With regard to actions for reducing the quantity of land-based pollutants, both point sources of municipal and industrial waste (Action 5.1) and non-point sources of agricultural pollution (Action 5.2) have been targeted for reduction through facility upgrades, construction of new facilities, and implementation of best practices.
+With regard to actions for reducing the quantity of land-based pollutants, both point sources of municipal and industrial waste (Action 5.1) and non-point sources of agricultural runoff (Action 5.2) have been targeted for reduction through facility upgrades, construction of new facilities, and implementation of best practices.
 Additionally, new regulatory approaches oriented toward limiting the total allowable amounts of pollution discharge from specific regions or water systems is being implemented (Action 5.3).
+In western Yellow Sea, monitoring results indicate a decrease in polluted sea areas from 2012 to 2018, with inorganic nitrogen, active phosphate and oil as the main pollutants.
+Marine sediment data indicated overall low Pollutant burdens and improving conditions from 2007 to 2017.
+The trend of COD in eastern Yellow Sea appears to be stable from 2010 to 2016.

 Marine litter and contaminants are the other major pollutants.
-Progress in decreasing marine litter have focused on reducing the amount of litter generated (Action 6.1), strengthening capacities to collect and treat marine litter (Action

-6.2), and developing information management systems for litter (Action 6.3).
-Progress toward resolving problems of marine contaminants has been oriented toward complying with international conventions (Actions 4.2 and 4.3).
+Progress in decreasing marine litter have focused on reducing the amount of litter generated such as port cleanup, buy-back programs for litter recovered during fishing operations and the systematic replacement of EPS buoys with biodegradable buoys (Action 6.1), strengthening capacities to collect and treat marine litter (Action 6.2), and developing information management systems and increasing public awareness for litter (Action 6.3).